The Dr Seuss activities on this page are a great way of continuing the fun of reading your favourite Dr Seuss books with your child.

 For example, your child's foot might measure three of his toy cars long.
 Teachers call this iteration and it's a really important maths skill.

 You'll find another fun idea involving gross motor activities here.

-The Foot Book also lends itself to discussion about opposites and, of course, to helping children understand the idea of left and right.
+The Foot Book is also great for talking about opposites and, of course, the idea of left and right.

 This idea is also fantastic to do with students if you're a pre-school or Kindergarten teacher.